-(1) The fair value was estimated by calculating the present value of estimated future operating cash flows generated from existing customers less costs to realize the revenue.
-The rates reflect the nature of the assets as they relate to the risk and uncertainty of the estimated future operating cash flows, as well as the risk of the country within which the acquired business operates.
+- (1) The fair value was estimated by calculating the present value of estimated future operating cash flows generated from existing customers less costs to realize the revenue and/or by using benchmarking.
+The rates reflect the nature of the assets as they relate to the risk and uncertainty of the estimated future operating cash flows, as well as the risk of the country within which the acquired business operates. - The fair value of the MainOne trade name was estimated using the relief from royalty method under the income approach.
+We applied a relief from royalty rate of 1.0%.